-Teaching Philosophy and Expectations in Math 128
+Teaching Philosophy and Expectations in Calculus

-This course will most likely be much different from most other math courses you have taken so far, in terms of content and teaching method.
+This course will most likely be much different from most other math courses you have taken before in terms of teaching method.
 This document explains some of the reasons behind this methodology.
-Please note that there is a reason, wisdom, and research based evidence behind this approach even if you may not immediately see it.
+I hope you will understand that there is a reason and wisdom behind it even if you may not immediately see it or agree with it.
 I ask you to be open-minded and do your best to benefit from this teaching methodology.
-It is based on sound pedagogical principles.
+This teaching method is based on research based pedagogical principles.
 Here are some of these principles: